7 Easy ways to boost your website in 2019

 Of course, sometimes that is easier said than done.
 Best practices can frequently change and search engines update their algorithms, but there are a few ways to prep your WordPress site to make sure it’s always a step ahead of the competition.
 Hint: remember SSL from tip no. 1?!

-If you’ve already dipped your toe into SEO and have recently reviewed and optimised your website content and have started a blog, but are struggling to keep up your weekly blog articles, then you might like to check out Content Boss, our blog content and optimisation service.
+If you’ve already dipped your toe into SEO and have recently reviewed and optimised your website content and have started a blog, but are struggling to keep up your weekly blog articles, then you might like to speak with one of our copywriters who can help keep your blog looking fresh and engaging.

 Ready to be at the top of search engine results?
 Start with these seven tips!